jwplayer/jwplayer-documentation/Android SDK/getting-started/migrate-to-android-sdk-v3.md

 * The time unit in `seek()`, `getPosition()`, `getDuration()`, `onTime(TimeEvent)`, `onAdTime(AdTimeEvent)`, `onSeek(SeekEvent)`, `onSeeked(SeekedEvent)`, and `onBufferChange(BufferChangeEvent)` has changed from milliseconds to seconds as a `double`.
 * All API callbacks now use the form `onCallbackName(CallbackNameEvent callbackNameEvent)`.
 This will allow JW Player to add more callback parameters without breaking existing implementations or maintaining several different implementations of the same callback.
 If you were already using an OnCallbackNameV2 listener removing the V2 should make your code work with 3.x.
 * The Ad class has been removed and rolled into the AdBreak class.
 The AdBreak has a constructor `AdBreak(String offset, AdSource adSource, String... tags)` that can be used to easily combine Ad and AdBreak creation.
+* All configuration classes now have their own Builders.

 ## API Changes
 ### Added API Methods